-The entire system is built on style of programming that allows for easier adaptation.
-This style of machine programming allows for the changing of part features without the need to completely re-program the machine.
-Not only does this style make it easier to integrate the machine vision components, it also allows for the addition of new workpieces by simply copying and modifying machine recipes for sufficiently similar parts.
+The entire system is built on a style of programming that allows for easier adaptation.
+This style of machine programming allows for the changing of part features without the need to completely reprogram the machine.
+Not only does this style make it easier to integrate the machine vision components, but it also allows for the addition of new workpieces by simply copying and modifying machine recipes for sufficiently similar parts.
 The modifications, most times, can be done by machine operators through the system’s touchscreen.
 For completely different parts, it may be necessary to retain more specialized services to teach the system.

-While this is a quick overview of the MWES machine tending system’s components and operation, if you have more in-depth questions or would like to talk to a sales engineer to see if the system could be right for your operation, contact us today.
+While this is a quick overview of the MWES machine tending system’s components and operation if you have more in-depth questions or would like to talk to a sales engineer to see if the system could be right for your operation, contact us today.